jylisadoney/intro-excel/8-advanced.md

 * Click on `Personal`
 * Double-click on the template you want to use

 Excel will then create a new workbook based on this template.
+Be sure to `Save` this new workbook.

 # Conditional formatting

 `Conditional formatting` in Excel lets you format, highlight, or display data that meet certain criteria.

-Built in features let you:
+You can:
 * Format cells based on their values
 * Format cells that contain certain information
 * Format top or bottom values